kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I also copy and send this letter to 40+ agencies, newspapers, and well known people, all over the world.
 - I do this for two reasons:
-    - Justice for the good people of Denia and the Marina Alta region; especially the children, women, and girls.
+    - Justice for the good people of Dénia and the Marina Alta region; especially the children, women, and girls.
     - To ensure my safety in some way because these people clearly have no intention of leaving me alone.
 - Along with the letter, I send some of the pictures that have been sent on fake accounts that may be related.
 I send all the [trumpet teacher pics](#the-trumpet-teacher-pics).
 - I also send pics of Rocio Vidal who I believe has been targeted since, as I mentioned, I saw a fake account pic of her on the bed about to take her clothes off.